I love homemade seasoning mixes so I can adjust the salt and spice levels.

 How Much Taco Seasoning to Use

-- Use 2 tablespoons of homemade taco seasoning for 1 pound of ground beef.
-Add 1/2 cup of water with the seasoning and let it simmer.
+- For 1 pound of ground beef, use 2 ½ tablespoons of homemade taco seasoning.
+Add ½ cup of water to the seasoning and let it simmer.

 Storage

 Store this taco seasoning recipe in a spice jar in a cool dry place.
 It will last at least 6 months.
-I usually prepare a triple batch so it’s ready to go whenever I need a little taco mix!
+I usually prepare a triple batch so it’s ready to use whenever I need a little taco mix!

 Ways to Use Taco Seasoning